 Poor customer experience can comprise of anything that makes the customer unhappy.
 From rude and hostile waiters and servers to a delay or mix-up in the orders.
 A weird smell that hangs in the air or too loud music that doesn’t go with the theme can also deteriorate the customer experience, and add to the reasons why restaurants fail.

-The thing about the restaurant industry having no barriers to entry is a general perception that anyone can open a restaurant.
+The general perception that the restaurant industry has no barriers to entry leads to a belief that anyone can open a restaurant.
 This is far from true.
-Poor business acumen, no management, and lack of financial planning among first-time restaurateurs are some of the major reasons why restaurants fail.
+While there are not any industry barriers, poor business acumen, no management, and lack of financial planning among first-time restaurateurs are some of the major reasons why restaurants fail.

 5. Poor Staff Management

 How to avoid: Staff training of each and every employee is a must.
-Conduct regular communication meetings with your staff to maintain transparency among the team.
-It is also a good idea to cross train your staff to ensure proper restaurant management.
+Conduct regular communication meetings with your staff to maintain transparency within the team.
+Make sure that you create a good working environment for your employees.
+Doing team building exercises is just as important as holding staff training sessions.
+You can put incentive programmes like ‘Employee Of The Month’ or a ‘Star Rating’ for your staff in place to keep them motivated to work.

 6. Poor Allocation of Resources

-Overspending on the lesser important aspects of the restaurant is one of the fatal mistakes you can make as a restaurateur, that can lead to restaurant failure.
-It is irrational to overspend on the furniture and the ambience if you running short of resources in the inventory department.
+Overspending on the ‘not-so-important’ aspects of the restaurant is one of the fatal mistakes you can make as a restaurateur, that can lead to restaurant failure.
+It is irrational to overspend on the furniture and the ambiance if you running short of resources in the inventory department.
+Not knowing how much to spend where is the leading reason why restaurants fail.

 7. Complex Menu